tekuma/curator-portal/README.md

 For end-to-end testing, install ChromeDriver (https://sites.google.com/a/chromium.org/chromedriver/).
-On a Debian GNU/Linux (or Ubuntu, or Mint, or similar) host, try
+On a Debian GNU/Linux host, try

     sudo apt-get install chromedriver

+On Ubuntu, use instead `apt-get install chromium-chromedriver`.
 Note that nightwatch.json lists the path of the ChromeDriver executable as /usr/lib/chromium/chromedriver, which is consistent with the location from the `chromedrive` deb package.
 You might need to change the path on other systems.
+In particular, on Ubuntu, it is /usr/lib/chromium-browser/chromedriver.

 ### Tests of server-side software